radiantlogic-v8/documentation-new/documentation/sys-admin-guide/directory-browser-tab.md

 When creating a new group, you can select from the following list of object classes: group, groupOfNames, groupOfUniqueNames, groupOfUrls.
 More than one object class may be selected.

->**Note – if you want the group to be a dynamic group, you must choose the groupOfUrls object class.**
+>[!note] if you want the group to be a dynamic group, you must choose the groupOfUrls object class.

 ![An image showing ](Media/Image3.154.jpg)